NixOS/nix-pills/pills/14-override-design-pattern.md

 Recall that the graphviz attribute in the repository is the derivation returned by the function imported from `graphviz.nix`.
 We would like to add a further attribute named \"`override`\" to the returned set.

-Let\'s start by first creating a function \"`makeOverridable`\".
+Let's start by first creating a function \"`makeOverridable`\".
 This function will take two arguments: a function (that must return a set) and the set of original arguments to be passed to the function.

 We will put this function in a `lib.nix`: